-Option Description

--BOTTOM_MARGIN | -BM

-Specifies number of blank lines to be left at the foot of each page. n is the number of lines.
-The default is 2 lines.

--LEFT_MARGIN | n -LM

-n is the Specifies width of left margin. number of characters.
-The default is 0.

--LENGTH n Sets number of lines per page (form length).
-Your choice depends on the type of stationery used and any special requirements. number of lines.
-The default is 66.

--PAD_CHAR | n Specifies the character used to fill the last byte of an odd length line that is sent to a -PCH device with a parallel interface.
-The correct type of ASCII code for the printer must be used n is the ASCII code for the chosen character. \overline{D} efault is a space character (ASCII '240).
+· {-BOTTOM_MARGIN } n Specifies number of blank lines to be left at the foot of each page. n is the number of lines.
+The default is 2 lines. {-LEFT_MARGIN } n Specifies width of left margin. n is the number of characters.
+The default is 0. {-LENGTH } n Sets number of lines per page (form length).
+Your choice depends on the type of stationery used and any special requirements. n is the number of lines.
+The default is 66 . {-PAD_CHAR } n Specifies the character used to fill the last -PCH byte of an odd length line that is sent to a device with a parallel interface.
+The correct type of ASCII code for the printer must be used. n is the ASCII code for the chosen character.
+Default is a space character (ASCII '240).
 The appropriate type of ASCII for the printer must be used.
-This is usually ASCII-8.

-(-RIGHT_MARGIN) n -RM

-Specifies width of right margin as number of characters.
-The default is 0.

--TOP_MARGIN) 1 -TM

-Specifies number of blank lines to be left at the head of each page. \underline{n} is the number of lines.
-The default is 4.

--WIDTH n Specifies page width. \underline{n} is the number of characters.
+This is usually ASCII-8. {-RIGHT_MARGIN} n Specifies width of right margin as number of characters.
+The value of the default is 0. {-TOP_MARGIN }n Specifies number of blank lines to be left at the head of each page. n is the number of lines.
+The default is 4. {-WIDTH }n Specifies page width. n is the number of characters.
 The default is 132.

-► { HEADER } [n] [options] HDR
+HEADER [n] [options]

 Each file that is printed can have a number of additional header pages.
-The HEADER command sets up the header characteristics.

-\underline{n} is the number of header pages required.
-Permitted values of \underline{n} are 0, $\overline{1}$, 2.
+The HEADER command sets up the header characteristics. n is the number of header pages required.
+Permitted values of n are 0, 1, 2.
 The default is 1.

-The options to the HEADER command are as follows:
+The options to the HEADER command are shown on the next page.